input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

    `LockBoxOracleMintingPolicy` with datum as `McToken`.

-2. Sidechain nodes observe that 1. has occurred on the mainchain, and hence (after the transaction is stable) includes the corresponding transaction in the sidechain where sidechain nodes determine the sidechain recipient from the redeemer `LockBoxValidatorRedeemer`.
+2. Sidechain nodes observe that 1. has occurred on the mainchain, and hence (after the transaction is stable) includes the corresponding transaction on the sidechain where sidechain nodes determine the sidechain recipient from the redeemer `LockBoxValidatorRedeemer`.